Artchibald/WTW-illustrator-script/README.md

 .svg still present in the filenames in the contact sheet, trying to remove.
 Liaising with Diane.
 Sent new script to Diane.

+## Day 9

+Implemented three new features in the contact sheet.

+- remove string --SVG
+- Remove extension .svg
+- Fixed space in layer names bug

+These were done using what is called regex.

+Sent to Diane as an updated version with the 3 new features.

+There were some typescript errors which are fully rectified too.

+I think I will be needing your next project to start on tomorrow if at all possible.

+Looking forward to hearing about it on our call at 11am.